These rogue officers busted dozens of dealers, who are now going free

 Some of the victims had likely committed drug offenses.
 But because the entire process was corroded, the cases could no longer be defended in court.
 Justice required their dismissal.

-"We didn't go all the way to determine whether they were factually innocent or not," Torres said.
+"We didn't go all the way to determine whether they were factually innocent or not," Jose Torres, who heads the unit, said.
 "We were convinced that they were legally innocent, and that's enough for us."

 Search for victims